ivanderbenev/wordsCounter/README.md

 To build a docker image please use the command in the directory containing app.py:
 $ docker build -t wordcounter-docker .
 To run the docker container with the app pleas euse the following command:
-$ docker run -d -p /<your free port/>:5000 wordcounter-docker The app should be running on http://localhost:/<your free port/>/
+$ docker run -d -p 5000:5000 wordcounter-docker
+The app should be running on http://localhost:5000/